criptochairo/wiisy-gatsby/content/blog/abuelita-recommends/en/mar22.md

 **How long did it take you to walk the whole way?**

 I don't remember exactly, but my husband thinks it was like 4 days total, over several trips we made to NYC.
-Each time we restarted the route where we had left it the last time we were in the city.
+Each time we restarted the route where we had left off the last time we were in the city.

 **What do you think about the experience?**